 It’s one of NYC’s least-known ferry terminals.
 Views across Upper NY Bay and the Narrows can be had, providing views as far as the Statue of Liberty and Jersey City.

 The waterfront end of the BKLYN Army terminal.
 The most surprising thing here, to me …

 … was the pedestrian bridge between complexes.
 I hate to be ambiguous, but when I took these, I was reminded of a bridge in Italy (I have never been, but have seen photos).
 Now I can’t remember which one I was thinking of.
 Once again, give me a boost.

 I can say it’s one of the more impressive pedestrian bridges in NYC no one knows about.

 Lutheran Medical Center, 2nd Avenue and 56th Street.
 Lutheran was founded in 1883 by a Norwegian Lutheran Deaconess-Nurse, Sister Elizabeth Fedde, to serve the Norwegian immigrant community.
 The institution has provided care for the southwest Brooklyn communities for more than 80 years.
 My father was treated here for his final illness in 2002-2003.

 Ascending the hill on 58th Street going southeast.
 The housing units here have survived fairly intact, without a lot of alterations, from the early 20th Century.

-Park Slope is mostly Hispanic these days, but Irish Haven, 4th Avenue and 58th, may be a relic from the days when the Irish held firm.
+Sunset Park is mostly Hispanic these days, but Irish Haven, 4th Avenue and 58th, may be a relic from the days when the Irish held firm.

 And with that, time to get home before the peak fares kicked in at 4PM.